nealey/homepage/content/blog/2024/02-05-featurephone/_index.md

 * Lots of the setup you do is actually on a web page you access with your computer
 * Alarm clock
 * Podcasts built into the core OS
+* Allows typing some Latin diacriticals like ñ and ç
 * Gets regular updates: seems like about 2 updates per month!